blended-insights/carver/apps/api/README.md

     - 400 Bad Request if text to replace was not found in content (includes content preview for debugging)
     - 202 Accepted if file not found in Redis and replacement was queued
   - Example: `PUT /projects/myproject/files/src/main.ts` with `{"oldText": "old code", "newText": "new code"}`
-  - `PUT /projects/:projectId/files/:fileId` - Replace text in a file with improved reliability
-  - Request Body: JSON object with `oldText` and `newText` properties
-  - Response:
-    - 200 OK if text was replaced successfully in Redis
-    - 400 Bad Request if text to replace was not found in content (includes content preview for debugging)
-    - 202 Accepted if file not found in Redis and replacement was queued
-  - Example: `PUT /projects/myproject/files/src/main.ts` with `{\"oldText\": \"old code\", \"newText\": \"new code\"}`
 - `PATCH /projects/:projectId/files/:fileId` - Modify file content by line numbers
   - Request Body: JSON object with:
     - `startLine`: Start line number (1-based, required for all operations)